Spondylosis: Complications

 A rare but severe complication of this disease is vertebrobasilar insufficiency.
 This is a result of the vertebral artery becoming occluded as it passes up in the transverse foramen.
 The spinal joints become stiff in cervical spondylosis.
 Thus the chondrocytes which maintain the disc become deprived of nutrition and die.
 Secondary osteophytes may cause stenosis for spinal nerves, manifesting as radiculopathy.

 Causes

+Congenital cervical spine stenosis commonly occurs due to short pedicles (that form the vertebral arch).
+When the spinal canal diameter divided by vertebral body diameter is less than 0.82, or the anteroposterior diameter of the spinal canal is less than 1.3 cm or the distance between the pedicles is less than 2.3 cm during imaging, cervical spine stenosis is diagnosed symptoms correlate well with the spinal canal narrowings.
+This is because some patients may not have any symptoms at all even when there is severe cervical spine spondylosis.

 Spondylosis is caused from years of constant abnormal pressure, caused by joint subluxation, stress induced by sports, acute and/or repetitive trauma, or poor posture, being placed on the vertebrae and the discs between them.
 The abnormal stress causes the body to form new bone in order to compensate for the new weight distribution.
 This abnormal weight bearing from bone displacement will cause spondylosis to occur.
 Poor postures and loss of the normal spinal curves can lead to spondylosis as well.
 Spondylosis can affect a person at any age; however, older people are more susceptible.

+Degeneration of the intervertebral disc, facet joints, and its capsules, and ligamentum flavum all can also cause spinal canal narrowing.

 Diagnosis

-There are multiple techniques used in the diagnosis of spondylosis, these are;